AI EU Act: The Important Insights, Powerful Tips and Who Must Comply

 So, let's take a closer look and answer some important questions.

-What is the AI EU Act exactly?
+What is the EU AI Act exactly?

 The Artificial Intelligence Act of the European Union can be quite an overwhelming document.